 Last but not least, make sure every single important page of your website has a unique meta title.
 The more unique and relevant your meta titles are, the more traffic you’ll get.

-We’ve explained why meta titles are so important, but don’t forget about your meta descriptions.
-If your title successfully grabs the attention of your audience, you may need to convince them further that your webpage is worth visiting.
+We’ve explained why meta titles are so important but don’t forget about your meta descriptions.
+If your title successfully grabs your audience’s attention, you may need to convince them further that your web page is worth visiting.
 The meta description is the hook to do that.

-Just like the meta title, Google has a limit on how many characters it can show before they cut off the meta description.
-For meta descriptions, the word-limit is 150-165 characters.
+Like the meta title, Google limits how many characters it can show before cutting off the meta description.
+For meta descriptions, the word limit is 150-165 characters.

 With that in mind, here’s how you can optimize your meta descriptions.

 Your meta descriptions should also include the primary and secondary keywords, just as in meta titles.
 This will boost your SEO rankings and make them more relevant.

 In addition to the primary and secondary keywords, you can also add LSI (Latent Semantic Indexing) keywords to your descriptions.

 LSI keywords are words and phrases highly correlated to your topic, like synonyms based on your content context.
 To get LSI keyword suggestions for your primary keyword, check out LSIGraph.

 Similar to the titles, your meta descriptions also need an engaging copy.
 Since meta descriptions have room for more words, you can add more information.